- The wider security situation

 Federal Foreign Office (AA)

-The Federal Foreign Office also provides information on infrastructure and travel, driving licence documents, the LGBTQI situation abroad, legal peculiarities, cash and credit cards, arrival and customs, the travel documents required, visa arrangements, healthcare infrastructure and vaccinations.
+These provide information on the latest developments relevant to travel and security, particularly regarding safety and security, terrorism, the internal political situation in countries abroad, mine dangers, criminality, nature and the climate.
+The Federal Foreign Office also provides information on infrastructure and travel, driving licence documents, the safety of the LGBTQI community in the destination country, legal peculiarities, cash and credit cards, arrival and customs, the travel documents required, visa arrangements, healthcare infrastructure and vaccinations.
 The website also includes a list of contact details for German diplomatic missions abroad.
-The DAAD strongly advises Germans abroad – regardless of the planned trip or project – to register their details with Elefand.
+The DAAD strongly advises Germans abroad – regardless of the planned trip or project – to register their details via Elefand (Electronic registration of Germans abroad).
 The Federal Foreign Office also allows users to subscribe to a newsletter on travel and safety tips.

 International Crisis Group ‘CrisisWatch Conflict Tracker’